orange-cloudavenue/terraform-provider-cloudavenue/docs/data-sources/edgegateway_network_routed.md

 - `dns1` (String) The primary DNS server IP address for the network.
 - `dns2` (String) The secondary DNS server IP address for the network.
 - `dns_suffix` (String) The DNS suffix for the network.
 - `gateway` (String) The gateway IP address for the network.
-This value define also the network IP range with the prefix length. (e.g. 192.168.1.1 with prefix length 24 for netmask, define the network IP range 192.168.1.0/24 with the gateway 192.168.1.1).
+This value defines also the network IP range with the prefix length. (e.g. 192.168.1.1 with prefix length 24 for netmask, defines the network IP range 192.168.1.0/24 with the gateway 192.168.1.1).
 - `guest_vlan_allowed` (Boolean) Indicates if the network allows guest VLANs.
 - `prefix_length` (Number) The prefix length for the network.
 This value must be a valid prefix length for the network IP range. (e.g. /24 for netmask 255.255.255.0).
 - `static_ip_pool` (Attributes Set) A set of static IP pools to be used for this network. (see [below for nested schema](#nestedatt--static_ip_pool))